 - In many cases, the decision will carry forward until the next triennial.
 But ultimately itís the Auditorís discretion.

 - Why do some cases involve the districtís Board of Education?

-- If the market value sought exceeds $50,000 market value (or $17,500 assessed), Ohio law requires the BOR to notify the Board of Education for that taxing district.
+- If the sought value is $50,000 market value (or $17,500 assessed) different, from current Auditor assigned value, Ohio law requires the BOR to notify the Board of Education for that taxing district.